Deep Frequency Filtering for Domain Generalization: Introduction

 \section{Introduction}

-Domain Generalization (DG) seeks to break through the \emph{i.i.d.} assumption that the training and testing data are identically and independently distributed.
+Domain Generalization (DG) seeks to break through the \emph{i.i.d.} assumption that training and testing data are identically and independently distributed.
 This assumption does not always hold in reality since domain gaps are commonly seen between the training and testing data.
-However, collecting enough training data of all possible domains is costly and even impossible in some practical environments.
-Thus, learning generalizable feature representations is of high practical values for both industry and academia.
+However, collecting enough training data from all possible domains is costly and even impossible in some practical environments.
+Thus, learning generalizable feature representations is of high practical value for both industry and academia.

-Recently, a series of research works \cite{yin2019fourier} have analyzed deep learning from the frequency perspective.
-These works, such as the representative F-Principle \cite{xu2019training}, uncover that there are different preference degrees of DNNs to the information of different frequency components in the learning process.
-Specifically, DNNs optimized with stochastic gradient-based methods tend to capture low-frequency components of the target data distribution with a higher priority \cite{xu2018understanding} while exploiting high-frequency components to trade robustness for accuracy \cite{wang2020high}.
-This observation indicates that different frequency components are of distinct transferability across domains.
+Recently, a series of research works \cite{yin2019fourier} analyze deep learning from the frequency perspective.
+These works, represented by the F-Principle \cite{xu2019training}, uncover that there are different preference degrees of DNNs for the information of different frequencies in their learning processes.
+Specifically, DNNs optimized with stochastic gradient-based methods tend to capture low-frequency components of the training data with a higher priority \cite{xu2018understanding} while exploiting high-frequency components to trade the robustness (on unseen domains) for the accuracy (on seen domains) \cite{wang2020high}.
+This observation indicates that different frequency components are of different transferability across domains.

-In this work, we seek to learn generalizable features from a frequency perceptive.
-To achieve this, we conceptualize \ourfull~(\ours), which is a new technique capable of enhancing the transferable frequency components and suppressing the ones not conductive to generalization in the latent space.
+In this work, we seek to learn generalizable features from a frequency perspective.
+To achieve this, we conceptualize \ourfull~(\ours), which is a new technique capable of enhancing the transferable frequency components and suppressing the ones not conducive to generalization in the latent space.
 With \ours, the frequency components of different cross-domain transferability are dynamically modulated in an end-to-end manner during training.
 This is conceptually simple, easy to implement, yet remarkably effective.
-In particular, for a given intermediate feature, we apply a Fast Fourier Transform (FFT) along its spatial dimensions to obtain the corresponding frequency representation where different spatial locations correspond to different frequency components.
-We demonstrate that our conceptualized \ours~can be simply instantiated by multiplying a learned spatial mask with the frequency representation.
-Then we propose an extremely simple yet significantly effective instantiation method for \ours.
+In particular, for a given intermediate feature, we apply Fast Fourier Transform (FFT) along its spatial dimensions to obtain the corresponding frequency representations where different spatial locations correspond to different frequency components.
+In such a frequency domain, we are allowed to learn a spatial attention map and multiply it with the frequency representations to filter out the components adverse to the generalization across domains.